-Is your organization ready for GDPR?
-The new EU privacy law takes effect in less than 10 days so let’s review how to prepare your business to be fully compliant.
-If you’re already familiar with GDPR, check out our GDPR Compliance Checklist to assess your organization’s readiness for the deadline on May 25, 2018.
+Is your organization ready for GDPR data and web regulations?
+The new EU privacy law took effect and 2018, affecting millions of websites and businesses worldwide, so let’s review how to prepare your business to be fully compliant.
+If you’re already familiar with GDPR, check out our GDPR Compliance Checklist to assess your organization’s readiness.

 Any company that stores or processes personal information about EU citizens within EU states must comply with the GDPR, even if they do not have a business presence within the EU.
+This, of course, includes businesses and organizations in the United States that have websites that can be accessed by European users.
 Specific criteria for companies required to comply are:

 - A presence in an EU country.